Please scroll to the bottom to continue.

 - Access.
 Subject to Customer’s payment of the Fees, Company will provide Customer with access to the Company Solution.
 On or as soon as reasonably practicable after the Effective Date, the parties will work together to coordinate the necessary passwords, security protocols and policies and network links or connections and Access Protocols to allow Customer and its Authorized Users to access the Company Solution in accordance with the Access Protocols.
 User ID’s may only be used by the individual Authorized User to whom it was issued, and Customer will ensure that only Authorized Users with a User ID will access the Company Solution.
 Customer is responsible for maintaining the confidentiality of its Access Protocols, and is solely responsible for all activities that occur through the use thereof.
 Customer agrees (a) not to allow a third party to use its account, username or password at any time, and (b) to notify Company promptly of any actual or suspected unauthorized use of Customer’s account, username or password.
 Company reserves the right to change or update the Access Protocols in Company’s sole discretion from time to time.
 Company also reserves the right to suspend or terminate any username and password, or other method of Customer access, that Company reasonably determines may have been used by an unauthorized third party.

 - Support Services.
-Subject to the terms and conditions of this Agreement, Company will exercise commercially reasonable efforts to (a) provide support for the use of the Company Solution to Customer, and (b) keep the Company Solution operational and available to Customer (collectively, the “Support Services”).
+Subject to the terms and conditions of this Agreement, Company will exercise commercially reasonable efforts to (a) provide support for the use of the Company Solution to Customer, and (b) keep the Company Solution operational and available to Customer (collectively, the “Support Services”), in each case in accordance with its standard policies and procedures associated with Customer’s subscription plan.

 - Hosting.
 Company will, at its own expense, provide for the hosting of the Company Solution, provided that nothing herein will be construed to require Company to provide, or bear any responsibility with respect to, any telecommunications or computer network hardware required by Customer or any Authorized User to access the Company Solution from the Internet.